-Improving Q1, show that

-$$\pi(x) \ge \frac{\log x}{2\log 2},$$

-$$p_n < 4^n$$ .

 Q3.
+Improving Q1, show that (i) $\pi(x) \ge \log x/(2\log 2)$, (ii) $p_n \le 4^n$.

+Q4.
 Show that there are arbitrarily long gaps between primes.

-Q4.
+Q5.
 Show that there are infinitely may primes of the form p = 4n + 3.

 Note.
-1. These questions exploit the idea in Euclid's proof, and push it further.
+1. These questions push the idea in Euclid's proof further.

-- 2. You may find HW Ch.
+2. You may find HW Ch.
 1, 2 and J Ch.
-1 helpful and I would encourage you to read them anyway. - 3.
-Technically, these results belong to Elementary Number Theory (ENT) rather than Analytic number Theory (ANT) but it would be pedantic and silly to exclude them on that account.
+1 helpful - and I would encourage you to read them anyway.

+3. Technically, these results belong to Elementary Number Theory (ENT) rather than Analytic Number Theory (ANT) - but it would be pedantic and silly to exclude them on that account.
 This is good mathematics, of interest in its own right and highly relevant to later results in the course.

 I am a Minimalist at heart (as are mathematicians generally), and the Minimalist's motto is less is more.
 The tension between ENT and ANT is between strategic minimalism (less in the preliminaries) and tactical minimalism (less in the length of the current proof).
 Of course, in ANT one can prove more - and there 'more is more'.
+NHB